firemodels/bot/Bundlebot/README.md

 ### Overview

 The directory [bot/Bundlebot/release](https://github.com/firemodels/bot/tree/master/Bundlebot/release) contains scripts for building FDS/Smokeview and Smokeview bundles for Windows, Linux and Macintosh computers.
+These scripts clone fresh copies of the repos used to build the bundles.
+Do not run them in repos where you do regular work.

 The steps for bulding bundles are:

   1. modify configuration scripts,  `config.sh` and `config.bat`, that define tags and associated revisions for the release,
   2. run scripts that build FDS manuals, `BUILD_fds_manuals.sh`, and Smokeview manuals, `BUILD_smv_manuals.sh`,